-Nedocromil sodium drops are used to treat red, watery, itchy eyes caused by allergies such as hay fever.
+Nedocromil sodium eye drops help to prevent red, watery, itchy eyes caused by allergies.

 About nedocromil sodium eye drops